BritishGeologicalSurvey/Groundhog/PORTAL.rst

-GeoERA Information Platform
+EGDI
 ========

-GIP will collate the results of the all the GeoERA sscience projects.
+EGDI will collate the results of the all the GeoERA sscience projects.

 - The portal can be accessed using most internet browsers.
 - Basic map data is called a WMS (Web Map Service)